tskit-dev/tstrait/docs/contributing.md

 the desired statistical properties.
 Since these tests are quite expensive to run and difficult to automatically validate, they are not run as part of continuous integration (CI) but instead as a pre-release sanity check.

 The statistical tests are all run via the `verification.py` script in the project root.
-The script has some extra dependencies specified in the `verification` optional dependencies in `pyproject.toml`, which can be installed using `pip install -e ".[verification]"` or `uv pip install -e ".[verification]"`.
-You should also need to install [R](https://www.r-project.org/) into your environment.
+You need to install [R](https://www.r-project.org/) into your environment for these checks.
+The script has some extra dependencies specified in the `verification` dependency group in `pyproject.toml`, which are installed automatically.
 Run this script using:

 ```
-$ python3 verification.py
+$ uv run --group verification verification.py
 ```

 The statistical tests use scripts in `scripts` directory to compare the tstrait simulation output